DragonEggFish/StudioCoach/README.md

 # StudioCoach
-StudioCoach is a thing for advanced searching studios, commenting on studio descriptions and more its not finished e
+StudioCoach is a thing for advanced searching studios, commenting on studio descriptions and more and its not finished